Bringing Canadians together to better support teen mental health.

 Adolescence is a time of dramatic change and transitions.
 It can be a very turbulent and difficult time, even for a well-adjusted teen.
 Their brains and bodies are also developing.
 Teens often feel pressure to succeed at school, at home and in social groups, which can affect their mental health.
 At the same time, they may lack the life experience to know difficult situations will not last forever.
 In fact, most mental health problems start in childhood or adolescence.

 If you are in crisis and need help immediately – please call 911 now or visit your local emergency department.
 Additional information can be found within the Find Help section of this website.
-Please note that Partners for Mental Health does not provide mental health services or counselling.
+Please note that Jack.org does not provide mental health services or counselling.

 There are many resources available, including some listed in the Find Help section of this site or provided within the Guide.
-Please note however that the resources provided are not a complete listing and are not endorsed by Partners for Mental Health.
+Please note however that resources provided are not a complete list and are not endorsed by Jack.org.
 Use of these resources should not replace a professional diagnosis by a health care practitioner.

 Jack.org is not a provider of mental health services but instead trains young leaders to identify and dismantle barriers to positive mental health in their communities.
 We envision a Canada where every young person is comfortable reaching out for the help they need and gets the help they deserve.

 © 2017 jack.org